 • To remove a tenant's belongings from the rental units after an eviction proceeding via the county clerk after paying court fees.

-The Responsibilities of Tennessee Landlords
+The Responsibilities of a Tennessee Landlord

 Housing provider responsibilities under landlord tenant state law include: